 Fury had no option but to accept the advances, which will see him earn £80 million minimum for his next five bouts.

 The Wilder fight was in jeopardy from the moment the offer came in.
 It seems Joshua and promoter Eddie Hearn have decided to miss the boat again.

 A 50-50 offer to Fury for a fight broadcast on ESPN Pay-Per-View.
-Also in shared rights between the Sky Sports and BT paid platforms in the UK was there for the taking.
+Also, shared rights between the Sky Sports and BT paid platforms in the UK were there for the taking.

 DAZN’s involvement on a non-PPV basis would mean they’d miss out.
 A bone of contention which could be a deal-breaker moving forward.